-That there is an internalised, performative element to commerce and the economy, in the ‘post-spectacle’ period of late Capitalism, is a proposition that is played out through an intentional collision of apparently disparate elements- the performative aspects of colonial landscape painting, Victorian mourning jewellery and shamanic regalia.
+That there is a performative element to economics is a proposition that is played out through an intentional collision of apparently disparate elements- the performative aspects of colonial landscape painting, Victorian mourning jewellery and tribal religious regalia.

-The works pay out on dry economic phrases and terms heard and repeated to the point of mantra, such as that in the show’s title- ‘growth at all costs’.
-These are playfully attenuated through the collaged motifs of shields, jewellery, plaques and monuments, denoting a type of shamanic ceremonial intensity, yet these propositional relics are rendered in intentionally perverse materials such as visually fugitive flyscreen mesh and intensely solid industrial rubber sheeting, and decorated with lavish feathers and almost burlesque sequins.
+The works pay out on economic phrases and terms heard and repeated to the point of mantra, such as that in the show’s title- ‘growth at all costs’.
+These are stretched and played to a point of surreality through the collaged motifs of shields, plaques and monuments, denoting a type of ceremonial intensity, yet these propositional relics are rendered in intentionally perverse materials such as visually fugitive flyscreen mesh and intensely solid industrial rubber sheeting, and decorated with lavish feathers and almost burlesque sequins.

 Flyscreen mesh provides a sense of the provisional, elusive; the retinal after-image.
 The feathers and sequins are both a nod to the burlesque, and to the intensity of decoration found in religious relics and costumes.

 In an interesting synchronicity, this exhibition opened on the same evening as the 2015 federal budget release.
 Indeed.